igal1c0de4n/plentyhood/README.md

 Feature roadmap
 ---------------
+- Deploy on EC2 with nginx
+  - deployinstance git
 - UI
-  - Come up with Mobile ui
+  - Mobile ui
+    - Display 'unsupported'
+    - Support!
-  - Allow adding a new place by press and hold on touch screens (ctrl+click cannot work)
+      - Allow adding a new place by press and hold on touch screens (no ctrl+click)

 - Add features to 'place':
 	- Resources